Bycenta/Enable_run_mousewheel/README.md

-# uicube , uiwhisper , uisafebox not tested !!!
-# Anyone who has tested can contact me.

 # Made and added by Bycenta

+# Update 0.1

+1- uicube , uiwhisper , uisafebox not tested !!!
+   if you want inventory,just add inventory